vladimir-xaro/micro-dom/README.md

-  addClass(...classes: string[]): I_MicroDOM<T>;                          // Adds a class or classes to all array elements removeClass(...classes: string[]): I_MicroDOM<T>;                       // Removes a class or classes from all array elements toggleClass(classname: string): I_MicroDOM<T>;                          // Adds or removes a class for each element of the array, depending on its presence css(obj: object): I_MicroDOM<T>;                                        // Sets the style attribute property passed in the object by key attr(obj: object): I_MicroDOM<T>;                                       // Sets the attribute property passed in the object by key
+  addClass(...classes: string[]): I_MicroDOM<T>;                          // Adds a class or classes to all array elements removeClass(...classes: string[]): I_MicroDOM<T>;                       // Removes a class or classes from all array elements toggleClass(classname: string): I_MicroDOM<T>;                          // Adds or removes a class for each element of the array, depending on its presence hasClaass(classname: string, reqtForAll: boolean): boolean;                 // Determine if any of the agreed members are assigned to this class.
+Or, if you pass "true" as the second argument, then each element (default: reqtForAll = false) css(obj: object): I_MicroDOM<T>;                                        // Sets the style attribute property passed in the object by key attr(obj: object): I_MicroDOM<T>;                                       // Sets the attribute property passed in the object by key
 }